primarypigments/new_restaurant/README.md

 The year is 1990 and the future of restaurant location searching is here.
-With "Where To Restaurants" you will be able to find gaps in the restaurant market to help you better invest into the correct type of restaurant into right location.
-We have created a database of total restaurant types within 10 zip code.
+With "Where To Restaurants" you will be able to find gaps in the restaurant market to help you better invest into the correct type of restaurant into the right location.
+We have created a database of total restaurant types within 10 zip codes.
 We give investors or restaurant owners the chance to access this information by adding themselves to our system.
+By using our system you will save money and time from preforming research when looking for the right location to invest in a restaurant.

 https://ui.dev/amiresponsive?url=https://wheretorestaurant-3bd31d04f4de.herokuapp.com